 Consumer desire for service innovation, however, isn’t limited to millennials.
 According to the research, the 2nd and 3rd highest global spenders (pre-millennials and Generation X) share an equally high interest in taking orders mobile.
 Who could blame them?
 Why miss out on the “show of a lifetime” when you can simply pick up your order from an express lane the moment it’s ready – or receive it at your seat?

-2. Kiosks and self-service pick-up
+2. Self-service Kiosks and pick-up

 Along the same line as mobile ordering, but with a slight increase in appeal from those aged 55+, 54% of concertgoers said they would like to order via kiosks and collect from express pick-up areas.